Make the install DVD

 For uefi you need to create a small /boot partition of 512 MB and a small /boot/efi partition of 100MB.
 This partition must be FAT32 partition on GPT disk or else you will not be able to boot the OS in EFI mode.

 In this article I will talk only about BIOS legacy mode install not UEFI install.

-After install I have done some benchmark tests before installing the operating system.
-I have try to do this benchmark 2 times and I have 2 YouTube videos.
+After partitioning and formatting I have done some benchmark tests before installing the operating system.
+I have try to do this benchmark 2 times.
 First time I had done the benchmark immediate after I have formatted the disk using XFS and EXT4.
 I have discover later that disks are formatted in the background and the test was showing bad performance.
 After waiting several hours with the computer on, the performance was significantly improved.

-Theoretical for RAID 10 performance for read is 4 times greater than one disk and write performance is 2 times greater than one disk.
+Theoretical for RAID-10 performance for read is 4 times greater than one disk and write performance is 2 times greater than one disk.
 The space for RAID 10 is 2 times bigger than one disk.
-In practice software RAID 10 do not give you expected performance for all samples.
+In practice software RAID-10 do not give you expected performance.
 It is depending on sample size.

 - Read: 143 MB/s

 - Access time: 15 ms